macgregor/cooking-journal/3-journal/1-projects/sourdough_starter_experiments.md

 * 100% whole wheat starter before discard + feed stage - whole wheat seems to have more stuff yeast needs to get going so I am going to start with 100% whole wheat for the first 3 days.
 When we get to discard + feed I will switch to a 50/50 mix of whole wheat and AP flour.
 * do a better job at keeping the container clean - I struggled to scrape down the sides of the larger containers when making Luna.
 With the smaller containers I should be able to keep the sides clean easier which will help prevent mold forming.
 * room temperature filtered water - I am keeping a jar full of filtered water at room temperature to use for feeding.
 Before I was adding warm water to my Britta pitcher and using what I needed.
 Beside being a pain in the ass, it also meant the temperature was uncontrollable.
-* same brand flour - coincidentally I am nearly our of the Pillsbury flour and picked up a bag of King Arthur Bread Flour.
+* same brand flour - coincidentally I am nearly our of the Gold Medal flour and picked up a bag of King Arthur Bread Flour.
 So now I'm all King Arthur.
 I've only briefly read about how flour affects the bread you make, need to do more research, but King Arthur seems widely well regarded.

 **Date**: 11/10/2017, 6 pm
 * Fred - water